Forklift Truck (FLT) operators lift and move goods, materials, and cargo in warehouses and supply chains.

-Do you need a licence to drive a Forklift?
+But many ask—do you need a licence to operate a forklift?

 Do You Need A Licence To Drive A Forklift